r0zetta/collaborative_filtering/README.md

 - the user's language settings
 - and so on.

-Note that it would be extremely difficult to determine how close the algorithms implemented in this experiment match the underlying mechanisms in real social networks such as Twitter.
-The data we're working with is fixed - it's a snapshot collected over a short period of time.
+It would be difficult to determine how close the algorithms implemented in this experiment match the underlying mechanisms in real social networks such as Twitter.
+The data we're working with is fixed - a snapshot collected over a short period of time.
 The data also only includes interactions between a limited number of accounts.
-One may view this experiment as a series of "what-if" experiments, which demonstrate how recommendations in the system would have changed if retweet activity had been different to the originally recorded behaviour.
+One may view this experiment as a series of "what-if" experiments, which demonstrate how recommendations in the system would have changed if retweet activity differed from originally recorded behaviour.

 # Results and discussion